bsamek/evergreen-wiki/Commit-Queue.md

 delete the ITEM specified.
 Item is the PR number in PR mode and patch ID in CLI mode

+# Backport
+Trivial backports can be automated with the commit queue.
+Create a backport patch to test the changes on the target branch, choosing the tasks necessary to validate the changes on the target branch.
+When the backport patch passes the changes are automatically added to the target branch's commit queue.

+## Creating a backport patch
+`evergreen commit-queue backport`

+### Options
+* `--backport-project, -b`

+Select the project corresponding to the target branch to backport onto.

+* `--alias, -a`, `--variants, -v`, `--tasks, -t`

+Specify the tasks to run in the backport patch.

+* `--commit-sha, -s`, `--existing-patch, -e` (mutually exclusive)

+Specify changes to backport. `--commit-sha` specifies a single commit to cherry-pick on top of the target project's tracked branch. `--existing-patch` is the id of an existing commit queue patch in another project to pull changes from.

 # FAQ
 > Can I restart a failed task in a commit queue test?